quic/aimet/packaging/install.md

 # AIMET Installation and Setup
-This page provides instructions to install AIMET package on ***Ubuntu 18.04 LTS with Nividia GPU***.
+This page provides instructions to install AIMET package on ***Ubuntu 18.04 LTS with Nvidia GPU*** (see [system requirements]( docker_install.md#requirements)).
 Please follow the instructions in the order provided, unless specified otherwise.

 - [Installation](#installation)
     - [Install prerequisite packages](#install-prerequisite-packages)